Justice Kennedy to retire, Trump has chance to reshape U.S. high court

 Illustrating the high stakes, top Senate Democrat Chuck Schumer called it “the most important Supreme Court vacancy for this country in at least a generation.”

 “It has been the greatest honor and privilege to serve our nation in the federal judiciary for 43 years, 30 of those years on the Supreme Court,” Kennedy said in a statement issued by the court that said his retirement was motivated by a desire to spend more time with his family.
+He previously served as a federal appeals court judge in California.

-Trump said he would begin the selection process with a list of 25 conservative jurists.
+Trump said he would begin the selection process with a list of 25 conservative candidates.

-Trump already has left an imprint on the court, restoring its 5-4 conservative majority with the appointment of Justice Neil Gorsuch last year after the president’s fellow Republicans in the Senate in 2016 refused to consider former Democratic President Barack Obama’s nominee, Merrick Garland.

 Trump’s list was assembled with the input of conservative legal activists who also touted Gorsuch for the previous court vacancy.
 A person familiar with the White House nomination process said there were five front-runners on Trump’s list.